Page cover image

 By default, this function is integrated into z_els.
 If z_els is not utilized, additional examples are provided below this expandable section.

-Example for vehicles that utilize toggleable extras.
+Example of vehicles that utilize z_els

 isAdvisorLightOn